samuelmtimbo/unit/src/docs/start/README.md

 To open or close the minimap drawer, click on the "graph" knob, or press <kbd>M</kbd>.

-The minimap is useful for navigating the entirety of the graph, especially on small screens.
+The minimap is useful for navigating big graphs, especially on small screens.

 ![](/public/gif/start/41.gif)